PastIn Person

 Partner at Norton Rose Fulbright US LLP

-Andrea leads the firm's U.S. eDiscovery and Information Governance practice, advising on data privacy, cybersecurity, and eDiscovery.
+Andrea leads the firm's U.S. eDiscovery and Information Governance practice, advising on data privacy and cybersecurity.

 Brad Harris